 Years went by, and at some point, I had the misconception that video games were just for kids, so I forgot about Super Mario and the gang.
 I became a “boring adult.”
 But my inner child was still in there!
 How could I please him?
 A few years ago, a friend of mine brought this “old SNES” for some old-style Mortal Kombat duels, just for the memories.
 Oh my, we had so much fun that day!
 He also had other games, including Super Mario Bros.
 3 – the best video game ever created.
 It was like going back to that time when beating King Koopa or getting a 100 lives in Contra was my biggest concern!

 Anyway, that SNES ended up being part of my room’s decor again.
+Yes, I can Download SNES from Fileproto to play easier, but it means a lot to me to have the physical unit.
 And years later, I’m happy to say that today it’s still part of my home, now in Playa del Carmen, where my “3rd maturity” is on fire – which means that now I’m an independent adult that makes only good, mature decisions.
 So now I’m thinking of getting a brand new Nintendo Switch, because I think that it’s the mature thing to do, right?
 What do you want me say?
 I mean, have you even seen it?
 Have you ever played Mario Kart 8 on that cute, yet powerful thing?
 It’s awesome!
 Which responsible and mature adult wouldn’t want one?
 And who knows, maybe we’ll have some kids in the near future, so there must be a Nintendo at home for them too.
 I remember the days when controls had a long cable and if you wanted to finish Super Mario Bros, you had to spend a whole day playing – there was no save mode!
 Now you can even unplug the Switch from the TV dock and take it everywhere!
 (I feel so old).
 I also heard that there’s a new Donkey Kong adventure called Donkey Kong Country: Tropical Freeze,which I would love to play.